MahendraDani/gobyexample/learn/01-helloworld/notes.md

     - distributed applications

 - Go does not require semicolons at the end of the statements or declarations, except where two or more appear on the same line.

+Q. When to used short variable declaration and when to use explicit data-types?
+- short variable declaration, can only be used within function, not for package-level variables1